24 May 2019

 The Second City e.t.c. stage.
 A friend of a friend recommended that I try to get tickets for the e.t.c. stage of Chicago's premier comedy club rather than the main stage.
 And the show I saw, Grinning from Fear to Fear, was brilliant: by turns bitingly clever and surprisingly warm.
 The show includes two scripted sets, plus a bonus improv set for those who want to stay.

 Logan Square.
 This leafy neighbourhood, six miles northwest of the downtown area, feels almost suburban in parts, with grand houses and plenty of green space, although there are also many cool eateries and bars.
-As well as exploring some of the speciality coffee in the area, I also enjoyed walking through the bustling Sunday afternoon farmers' market, which had produce, street food and live music.
+As well as exploring some of the specialty coffee in the area, I also enjoyed walking through the bustling Sunday afternoon farmers' market, which had produce, street food and live music.

 FOOD & DRINK